gobiananthxv/QUAN015/PROJECT_PLAN.md

               └─────────────┬──────────────┘
                             │ cold cache only
                    Yahoo Finance chart API

+  models/ · regime/ · features/ · strategy/ · backtest/walk_forward.py
+  ML regime tree — parallel to the above, imported by neither
 ```

 **Layering rule:** `data` knows nothing of `analytics`; `analytics` knows nothing
 of `backtest`; nothing below the API layer imports FastAPI.
 This keeps the quant
 core importable and testable without a running server.

+`app/security.py` is the one exception, and sits *beside* the API rather than
+under it: producing FastAPI dependencies and `HTTPException` is its entire job.
+Nothing in `data`, `analytics` or `backtest` imports it, so the rule holds where
+it matters.

 ---

 ## 5. Phase plan

 Times are estimates against a 24-hour budget, ~22 h planned, ~2 h buffer.
+Phases 8 and 9 were added after the original eight were complete, from the
+remaining buffer.

 ### Phase 0 — Scaffold · 45 min · ✅ COMPLETE
 Repo layout, dependency set, virtualenv, `.gitignore`.